Children, including those sired with prostitutes, can inherit property under Kenyan laws

 Despite being a billionaire, my father never helped me in any way, and I made my millions on my own

-But the High Court of Kenya in 2019 ruled that children, whether born out of wedlock or not should be adequately provided for,” noted lawyers Atiq Anjarwalla and Mona Doshi of Anjarwalla and Khanna Advocates adding that though a parent can disinherit some children in the Will, the law allows that such children, illegitimate or not “may make a claim against the estate.”
+But the High Court in 2019 ruled that children, whether born out of wedlock or not should be adequately provided for,” noted lawyers Atiq Anjarwalla and Mona Doshi of Anjarwalla and Khanna Advocates adding that though a parent can disinherit some children in the Will, the law allows that such children, illegitimate or not “may make a claim against the estate.”

-In a 2019 interview with David Odongo, Mbugua recalled being beaten by his elder step-sister when he went to Githere’s office at Uchumi House that June, 1996.
+In a 2019 interview with David Odongo, Mbugua recalled being assaulted by his elder step-sister when he went to Githere’s office at Uchumi House that June, 1996.
 Besides screamed obscenities, “I was chased away like a dog” down seven floors in an incident from which he swore he would never be poor.

 “My mother was Githere’s mpango wa kando.
 He never married her but he was still my blood father whom I first saw after finishing high school.
 But we never bonded,” recalled Mbugua.
 “I was raised by a single mother.
 Despite being a billionaire, he never helped me in any way, and I made my millions on my own.”